ayush-k-thakur/appEQ-task/README.md

 - ✅ Ensure MongoDB URI is correct and the network access in MongoDB Atlas allows connections.
 - ✅ Verify that both servers are running without errors.

----

-The project should now be up and running with the backend on port 5000 and the frontend on port 3000.

----

-# 📄 README